Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     [here](examples/Protein_ligand/ST/README.md)

 `intdiel` (Default = 1.0)
-:   Define Internal dielectric constant without use external *.mdin file
+:   Define Internal dielectric constant.

 `igb` (Default = 5)
 :   Generalized Born method to use (see [Section 4](https://ambermd.org/doc12/Amber21.pdf#chapter.4)).
-Allowed values are 1, 2, 5, 7 and 8
+Allowed values are 1, 2, 5, 7 and 8.

 `saltcon` (Default = 0.0)
-:   Salt concentration in Molarity.
+:   Salt concentration in Molarity (M).

-`surfoff` (Default 0.0)
+`surfoff` (Default = 0.0)
-:   Offset to correct (by addition) the value of the non-polar contribution to the solvation free energy term
+:   Offset to correct (by addition) the value of the non-polar contribution to the solvation free energy term.

 `surften` (Default = 0.0072)
 :   Surface tension value.
 Units in kcal/mol/Å^2^

-`molsurf` (Default 0)
+`molsurf` (Default = 0)
-:   Define the algorithm to calculate the surface area for the non polar solvation term
+:   Define the algorithm to calculate the surface area for the non polar solvation term.

     * 0: LCPO (Linear Combination of Pairwise Overlaps)
     * 1: molsurf algorithm

 `probe` (Default = 1.4)
 :   Radius in Å of the probe molecule (supposed to be the size of a solvent molecule), to use when determining the molecular surface.

     !!! note
         only applicable when `molsurf` is set to 1